Yandex Cloud

 Can I use Yandex Cloud Logging for viewing logs?Can I use Yandex Cloud Logging for viewing logs?

 Yes, you can.
 To do this, set up sending logs to Cloud Logging when creating or updating a Managed Service for Kubernetes cluster.
-The setting is only available in the CLI, Terraform, and API.
+This setting is only available in the CLI, Terraform, and API.

 TroubleshootingTroubleshooting